Cool Gas in the Circumgalactic Medium of Massive Post Starburst Galaxies: Data

 \subsection{The SDSS DR7 quasar sample}

 The QSO catalogue used in this paper includes 105,783 spectroscopically confirmed QSOs brighter than $i$-band absolute magnitude $M_i=-22.0$ from the SDSS DR7 \citep{SchneiderQSO2010}.
+While the catalogue contains QSOs with $0.065<z<5.46$, we only use QSOs with $0.5 \lesssim z \lesssim 3$ (see Section \ref{sec:data_pairs}).
 The spectra cover a wavelength range of 3800-9200\AA\ with a spectral resolution of $\lambda/\Delta\lambda=1850-2200$ \citep{SDSSDR7_2009}.
 Although a larger quasar sample was available from SDSS Data Release 16 (DR16), for the purposes of this paper the higher signal-to-noise ratios (SNR) of the DR7 dataset was preferred.